 9. Arroz con leche

 If you’re looking to whip up a quick and easy Spanish dessert at home or have some leftover rice to use up, then nothing beats this creamy rice pudding dish.
-Arroz con leche is made from mixing rice with water or milk and adding other ingredients such as cinnamon, vanilla, and raisins.
+Arroz con leche is made by mixing rice with water or milk and adding other ingredients such as cinnamon, vanilla, and raisins.
 Interestingly, people in Spain enjoy this any time of the day; either as a daytime snack, as part of dinner, or as a dessert.
 For the latter, they simply add a sweetener such as sugar.
-While you can enjoy it hot or cold, it is typically served chilled as a dessert in Spain.
-Using cinnamon sticks instead of powder is generally known to be better, too, although both work well.
+While you can enjoy it hot or cold, it typically comes chilled as a dessert in Spain.
+Cinnamon sticks instead of powder generally work better, too, although both are fine.

 Make your own arroz con leche